 This part of the admission process consists of an interview where the applicant is given the opportunity to more fully describe their practice and project.
 The interview will be conducted by the admission group.
 The admission group will focus on the applicant’s conceptual, aesthetic and theoretical interests as well as their visions for a two year period of study.
 The applicants will be assessed based on the interview as well as the submitted material.

 Selection and criteria

+A selection is made if there are more eligible applicants than places.
 The selection of applicants is made on artistic grounds by an admissions group.
 The selection is made in the first stage by means of an overall assessment of the application documents that the applicants have submitted, and thereafter interviews.

 The criteria for selection are: 1.
 The applicant's ability to solve artistic tasks, problems or questions within the specialisation applied for.
 2. The applicant's ability to reflect on his or her own artistic expression and that of others.

 The admission group

 The assessment of the applicants in the qualification test is made by an admission group with expertise that reflects the current education.
 The admission group mainly consists of members working at Stockholm University of the Arts.
 The selection is then made by an admission group with expertise that reflects the current education, consisting of members working at Stockholm University of the Arts and most often of representatives from the professional environment.
 A student representative can also participate in the admissions group, but will not take part in the assessment.